 How did you get started in this line of work?

 “Most people are born in the waste industry,” Phillips said.
-“I was going to school at Marshall and we were living in a dorm room cleaning up the mountain stateand all of my buddies wanted to get a house for the summer.
+“I was going to school at Marshall and we were living in a dorm room and all of my buddies wanted to get a house for the summer.
 I called my mom and dad and told them what was happening and they said ‘that’s fine, but you have to pay for it’ and so I got my resume together and sent out some feelers.”

 “Then, I got a call at 9:30 in the morning and this lady called and asked if I wanted to come in for an interview at General Refuse Services, and I said sure.
 I hung up and told my roommate that it sounded like a stinking old garbage company, and sure enough, it was.
 That was in 1999 and that’s what I’ve done ever since then.”